FarronF/limerick-council-meetings/meetings/2018/07/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th July 2018.md

 I will move at the next meeting that Limerick City & County Council immediately erect a

-stop sign and put lining at L8566 Cush Crossroads.---
+stop sign and put lining at L8566 Cush Crossroads.
+---